Mandla7784/CDV01_Career_Goals_Reflection_MANDYO434_WC2401_Group_Mandla-Dyonase_CDV01-main/README.md

 1. **Skills Analysis**:

-    - As a junior developer i am proficient in HTML,JAVASCRIPTand CSS.
+    - As a junior developer i am proficient in HTML,JAVASCRIPT and CSS.
     - I need to improve on designing web pages using FIGMA and other design tools.
 2. **Interests and Values**: